Philio/GoMySQL/README.markdown

 Revision History
 ----------------

+* 0.1.6 - Added Ping function
+* 0.1.5 - Clean up packet visibility all should have been private, add packet handlers for prepare/execute and related packets
+* 0.1.4 - Connect now uses ...interface{} for parameters to remove (or reduce) 'junk' required params to call the function
+* 0.1.3 - Added ChangeDb function to change the active database
+* 0.1.2 - Added MultiQuery function to return mutliple result sets as an array
+* 0.1.1 - Added support for multiple queries in a single command
 * 0.1.0 - Initial release, supporting connect, close and query functions
-* 0.1.1 - Added support for multiple queries in a single command
-* 0.1.2 - Added MultiQuery function to return mutliple result sets as an array
-* 0.1.3 - Added ChangeDb function to change the active database
-* 0.1.4 - Connect now uses ...interface{} for parameters to remove (or reduce) 'junk' required params to call the function
-* 0.1.5 - Clean up packet visibility all should have been private, add packet handlers for prepare/execute and related packets

 About